 No specific new features are currently identified as result of the analysis of Smart Lift use cases.
 The oneM2M system Rel 3 seems to support properly these use cases.
 It remains necessary to include the data structure to be exchanged by Smart Lifts in the oneM2M semantic work.
 As it is also deemed to be included in the ETSI SAREF package to assure proper semantic interoperability with other systems it is also necessary to verify the SAREF alignment.

 oneM2M shall support Smart Lift data model and its possible evolution, e.g. as identified in [yy].

-See clause X.4

 Predictive maintenance and Fault Resolution